Sleep in animals: Land vertebrates

-Mammals, birds and reptiles evolved from amniotic ancestors, the first vertebrates with life cycles independent of water.
+Mammals, birds and reptiles evolved from amniote ancestors, the first vertebrates with life cycles independent of water.
 The fact that birds and mammals are the only known animals to exhibit REM and NREM sleep indicates a common trait before divergence.
 However, recent evidence of REM-like sleep in fish suggests this divergence may have occurred much earlier than previously thought.
 Up to this point, reptiles were considered the most logical group to investigate the origins of sleep.
 Daytime activity in reptiles alternates between basking and short bouts of active behavior, which has significant neurological and physiological similarities to sleep states in mammals.
-It is proposed that REM sleep evolved from short bouts of motor activity in reptiles, while slow-wave sleep (SWS) evolved from their basking state, which shows similar slow -wave EEG patterns.
+It is proposed that REM sleep evolved from short bouts of motor activity in reptiles, while slow-wave sleep (SWS) evolved from their basking state, which shows similar slow-wave EEG patterns.

 Reptiles and amphibians

 Reptiles have quiescent periods similar to mammalian sleep, and a decrease in electrical activity in the brain has been registered when the animals have been asleep.
 However, the EEG pattern in reptilian sleep differs from what is seen in mammals and other animals.
 In reptiles, sleep time increases following sleep deprivation, and stronger stimuli are needed to awaken the animals when they have been deprived of sleep as compared to when they have slept normally.
 This suggests that the sleep which follows deprivation is compensatorily deeper.

 In 2016, a study reported the existence of REM- and NREM-like sleep stages in the Australian dragon Pogona vitticeps.
 Amphibians have periods of inactivity but show high vigilance (receptivity to potentially threatening stimuli) in this state.

-Like some birds and aquatic mammmals, crocodilians are also capable of unihemispheric sleep.
+Like some birds and aquatic mammals, crocodilians are also capable of unihemispheric sleep.